-The number of credit hours for a minor varies and is determined by the department offering the minor.
-See pages 56-59 for the course requirements for each minor.
+The number of credit hours for a concentration varies and is determined by the College department offering the concentration.

-Kindergarten-Grade 6/Mild Intervention Baccalaureate Degree - Non-License
+Kindergarten - Grade 6/Mild Intervention Baccalaureate Degree Only - Non License

 This program prepares teacher candidates to work in educational settings that require or prefer a degree in education with an emphasis on working with children with exceptional needs/mild intervention in an elementary setting.